seefor/awesome-infoblox/README.md

 *Scripts, modules and other resources*

 * [python-bloxone](https://github.com/ccmarris/python-bloxone) - The Infoblox BloxOne suite of applications provides a RESTful API that is published using Swagger on [CSP](https://csp.infoblox.com/apidoc) along with other Infoblox APIs.
+(Author: Chris Marrison)
-* [BloxOne OPH Management](https://github.com/frankhecker/infoblox-public) - Mange and rename OPH for BloxOne
+* [BloxOne OPH Management](https://github.com/frankhecker/infoblox-public) - Mange and rename OPH for BloxOne (Author: Franck Hecker)
 * [BloxOne Ansible](https://github.com/johnneerdael/bloxone-ansible) - Infoblox Ansible Collection for BloxOne (infoblox.b1ddi_modules) allows you to interact with the BloxOne DDI through APIs.
+(Author: Infoblox Engineering)

 ### Threat Defense
 * [Feed to CSP](https://github.com/njeanselme/feed-to-csp) - About